updated on 22 March 2022

-Commercial lawyers also provide clients with an ongoing legal perspective on how to achieve their commercial objectives.
+Commercial lawyers also provide clients with an ongoing legal perspective on achieving their commercial objectives.

 How does the firm generate income?

-You can read ‘Time recording: the ultimate guide’ to get a better understanding.
+You can read ‘Time recording: the ultimate guide’ to better understand billable hours.

 However, clients are increasingly demanding fixed fees or an upper limit to what can be charged by firms for the work that they do, which puts pressure on firms’ profitability.

 Law firms are generally partnerships, not companies, where partners make all-important decisions on the running of the firm.
 Many firms set up as a limited liability partnership (LLP), a partnership/company hybrid.